 Marijuana crimes can result in varying degrees of punishments and penalties.
 The laws in Arizona regarding marijuana are complex and can be confusing.
 It depends on the type of marijuana crime you’re being charged with.
 Some penalties are light, while others can be severe and even include jail and prison time.
 The more serious the marijuana charge, the more urgent it is to hire the best possible marijuana defense attorney in Phoenix, AZ.
 Jeremy Geigle of Jackson White Law is that attorney, and he will defend you with the sole purpose of keeping you out of jail or prison and to minimize any correlating penalties that may apply.
 Don’t leave the outcome of your case to chance or to an overworked and overloaded public defender.

-Recreational Marijuana is Illegal in Arizona
+Recreational Marijuana is Legal in Arizona

 Defending Your Rights and Freedom After a Marijuana Charge

-If you’ve been charged with possessing, manufacturing or disturbing marijuana in Phoenix, AZ, the charges and penalties can be such that your freedom is at risk.
+If you’ve been charged with possessing large quantities, manufacturing or disturbing marijuana in Phoenix, AZ, the charges and penalties can be such that your freedom is at risk.
 Even just possessing marijuana for recreational use in Arizona is a felony, not to mention the far more severe penalties that can be added to your charges if you have enough marijuana in your possession.
 The bottom line is that securing the right legal counsel to defend your rights and protect your freedom by trying to keep you out of jail or prison may be the best decision you ever make.

 Common Questions About Marijuana Charges in Arizona